qwasium/Titta-mat-parser/README.md

 This code will create a table(MATLAB) or struct(GNU Octave) where each field only contains a single row of data with the same length for easy data export.

-The user can modify the code to add custom actions to the output.

-I encourage the user to dig into the code and modify it to suit their needs.
+I encourage the user to dig into the code and use inheritance/polyphormism to add custom actions to the output.

 I know this code is very much incomplete, so please feel free to open a pull request.